mk12/sicp/notes/text.md

 ## 3.1: Assignment and Local State

 - The world is populated by independent objects possessing changing state.
-- An object "has state": its behaviour is influenced by history.
+- An object "has state": its behavior is influenced by history.
 - A bank account is an example of a stateful object.
 - An object's state can be characterized by _state variables_.
 - We need an _assignment operator_ to change the value associated with a name representing a local variable of an object.